Luigi Bongiovanni: Life

 During the battle of Caporetto in World War I, he commanded VII corps of the Italian 2nd Army.
 Before that he participated in Boxer Rebellion, then in the Italo-Turkish War.
+During the "Grande Guerra" served in the Trentino front.
+After World War I he served as the Italian military governor of Antalya, which was under Italian occupation at the time.